EngstromJimmy/Blazm.Hid/Demos.md

      }
     ```
 4. Show SendCommand
-    This method is the on that created a command array with checksums and so on and sends it to the device.
+    This method is the one that created a command array with checksums and so on and sends it to the device.
-    If we want it to keep being lit up we need to continue sending ir keep alive signals, I haven't implemented thad in this demo.
+    If we want it to keep being lit up we need to continue sending ir keep-alive signals, I haven't implemented that in this demo.
     ```csharp
     public async Task SendCommand()
     {